 Some people are celebrating Global Cat Day (16th October) here in New Zealand by advocating frightening measures to restrict the movement of family cats and destroy ferals.
+This is in spite of many rescues working hard to come to the negotiating table with councils about New Zealand cat care.
 Let me explain my concerns.

 Why Global Cat Day?
 “The change from National Feral Cat Day to Global Cat Day reflects that fact that Alley Cat Allies’ mission is to protect and improve the lives of all cats–pet, stray, or feral.
 Year after year, international participation in National Feral Cat Day grew, because compassion knows no borders…….” – Alley Cat Allies